Everything you need to know about travel vaccinations

 Furthermore, immunization against whooping cough can be significant, especially in areas with known outbreaks or in communities with close contact, such as on Cruise ships or in remote mountain villages.
 Whooping cough, also known as pertussis, is a highly contagious respiratory disease characterized by dry, convulsive coughing fits and is particularly dangerous for infants and the elderly.
 A combined vaccine (diphtheria, tetanus, whooping cough) offers comprehensive protection in this context.

 Not to be overlooked is the TBE vaccination, which protects against tick-borne encephalitis, a viral disease transmitted by ticks.
 This vaccination is particularly important for outdoor enthusiasts traveling in wooded and rural areas from Central Europe to Northern Asia.
-The risk of infection exists even in winter when ticks become active on warmer days.
+The risk of infection exists even in Winter when ticks become active on warmer days.
 Complete immunization requires several doses and should follow a schedule determined by a physician.

 Anzeige